spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-data-with-a-configuration-file.md

   - /docs/en/importing-data-with-configuration-file
 ---

-To quickly populate your shop system with data such as product information, customers, categories, etc., you can import it from the CSV files.
+To quickly populate your shop system with data such as product information, customers, and categories, you can import it from the CSV files.
 To import your data, you can use [console commands](/docs/scos/dev/data-import/{{page.version}}/importing-data-with-a-configuration-file.html#console-commands-to-run-import) to either run an individual data importer or import multiple data in bulk.

 {% info_block infoBox "Info" %}